genderkit/genderkit/_articles/cyproterone.md

 ### Are there other options?

 In the UK GnRH (gonadotropin releasing hormone) agonists are generally prescribed instead, as they cause fewer side effects.
 These are described in more detail on [the GnRH agonists page]({% link _articles/gnrh-agonists.md %}).

-### More information
+In some cases, a short course of cyproterone is used in patients with testes receiving treatment with GnRH agonists to reduce the effects of the initial spike in testosterone levels caused by these medications {% cite seal:2007 -l 170 %}.

+### How does it work?

 Cyproterone acetate (Androcur) is a drug that reduces the amount that the body reacts to testosterone.
 It also reduces levels of the hormones that cause the body to produce testosterone {% cite seal2017 -l 235 %}.

-In some cases, a short course of cyproterone is used in patients with testes receiving treatment with GnRH agonists to reduce the effects of the initial spike in testosterone levels caused by these medications {% cite seal:2007 -l 170 %}.

 ### References